 Along the river, dozens of castles and fortresses are scattered across the valley, as it used to be an important thoroughfare.
 Slowly but surely, the train gains altitude.
 Yet at no point in the entire journey will it need a cogwheel, despite reaching gradients of seven percent!

 The entire journey has no less than 55 tunnels, with three of them being spiral tunnels.
-Basically, you will be going up and up in a snail-shape manner...
+Basically, you will be going up and up in a snail-shaped manner...
 There are also 196 bridges, such as this one:

 You will easily recognize this masterpiece just outside of Filisur.
-Traveling across the 136-meter long viaduct may take all but a few seconds, but it is definitely a memorable experience:
+Traveling across the 136-meter-long viaduct may take all but a few seconds, but it is definitely a memorable experience:

-There is much to do in Bergün!
+There is Much to Do in Bergün!

 The town of Bergün is also home to the Albula Railway Museum.
 It is a worthwhile destination for those who want to learn about the history and heritage of this technological masterpiece.
 The museum is packed with interesting artifacts and historical video footage.
 It is even possible to dress like a conductor or watch a miniature railroad.